namdo1225/chat-app/README.md

 4a.
 In the chat-app folder, you can use ./dev.sh to run the dev environment in Docker.
 4b.
 Otherwise, you can manually go to chat-app/frontend and chat-app/backend on separate terminals to run: npm run dev.

+### Docker
+To containerize and abstract many services of this app, I use Docker to improve development.

+Some facts:
+- The Redis service is always behind Docker, regardless of whether the web application is running natively or in Docker.
+Use redis-dev as the URl if you're in the same container stack as the web application.
+Otherwise, use localhost.

 ## Why I am not using Next.js or other higher-level frameworks?

 This is meant to be a basic demonstration of everything I have learnt in full-stack web development.
 Next.js provides useful routing and navigation utility, but I want to get into the lower level to see how it works.
 It is important these tools before moving on to more advanced technology.